 - Spork – A modern American restaurant with a huge menu ranging from small plates to mains.

 - Fish Nor Fowl – A modern American restaurant from the Richard DeShantz restaurant group.

 - Primanti Brothers – An outpost for Pittsburgh's most famous sandwich shop.

 Places to Grab a Drink

-While some breweries are slated to open in the neighborhoods in the near future, for the moment the drinking opportunities in Garfield and Friendship are primarily tea and coffee oriented, with some of the following shops being present:
+While there is one brewery here, Two Frays, the drinking opportunities in Garfield and Friendship are heavily tilted towards tea and coffee, with some of the following shops being present: